 On this active program, tour the monasteries, temples, and ancient artisan sites in Paro and Thimphu.
 Then, trek through scattered hamlets and villages to reach high alpine pastureland.
 We invite you to interact with the gracious people of Bhutan and experience some of the most spectacular views in the world.

 Season: April - June and September - November

 Your flight to Bhutan is one of the most spectacular in the entire Himalayas - a mesmerizing aeronautical feat offering an exciting descent into the Kingdom.
-On arrival at Paro airport, after immigration and custom formalities, meet our representative and transfer to the hotel.
+On a clear day, you will see major Himalayan peaks such as Everest, Kanchenjunga and Makalu, and on the final approach to Paro, Bhutan’s own snowy peaks of Chomolhari, Jichu Drake, and Tserimgang.
+Upon arrival at Paro airport, meet your guide and transfer to the hotel.

 In the morning, drive up the valley to Drukgyel Dzong (built in 1646), which once defended this valley from Tibetan invasion.
 Though largely destroyed by fire in 1951, its towering outer walls are still an imposing sight.
 On a fine day, there is a grand view of Mt.
 Chomolhari.

 Continue toTaktsang Monastery.
 Taktsang Monastery is also known as Tiger’s Nest.
 It is believed that Guru Rinpoche, founding father of the Bhutanese form of Mahayana Buddhism, arrived here on the back of a tigress and meditated at this monastery.
 The main structure was severely damaged by fire in 1998, but after many years of painstaking restoration work, the complex has now been fully restored to its former glory.
 Trek back to the vehicle and drive to Paro.

 *Please allow a minimum of five hours for the roundtrip hike.
 Horses are available until the halfway point only.